piranha/solovyov.net/src/blog/2020/karabiner-hotkeys.md

 favorite: true
 ----

-Life has blessed me with being born in Ukraine; this complicates life a bit when dealing with computers.
+Life has blessed me with being born in Ukraine; this complicates life a bit though when dealing with computers.
 For example, you can't just use a single layout like all those peoples in the USA or elsewhere where they have this luxury.
 That makes living in Ukraine similar to living in Russia or elsewhere where they have the same problem.
 So it's like a layout for Latin letters (for writing text in English and programming) and layout for Cyrillic letters.

 But, you see, here comes a problem.
 After hundreds of years of Russian rule, we got a situation where the Russian language is widespread along with Ukrainian.
 And keyboard layouts for those two are a little bit different.
 Different enough to make a single unified layout (where you have all letters for both alphabets) so annoying that I will not speak of it.